fastlane/fastlane/produce/README.md

 - **Modify** Application Services on the Apple Developer Portal
 - **Create** App Groups on the Apple Developer Portal
 - **Associate** apps with App Groups on the Apple Developer Portal
+- **Create** Merchant Identifiers on the Apple Developer Portal
+- **Associate** apps with Merchant Identifiers on the Apple Developer Portal
 - Support for **multiple Apple accounts**, storing your credentials securely in the Keychain

 ##### [Do you like fastlane?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/fastlane-tools)